Financials

 Automated test equipment

-Revenue from this segment increased by RM23.2 million from RM73.2 million in the previous corresponding quarter to RM96.4 million in 1Q2025, mainly driven by higher project deliveries to the automotive, semiconductor and electro-optical segments.
-Within the ATE segment, the automotive segment continued to represent the largest share of revenue, accounting for approximately 51.9% in 1Q2025 (1Q2024: 60.3%), reflecting a 13.4% increase as compared to 1Q2024.
-This growth was largely attributed to sustained demand for the Group's front-end and back-end test and assembly solutions from leading global automotive component manufacturers.
+Revenue from this segment increased by RM13.5 million from RM69.9 million in the previous corresponding quarter to RM83.4 million in 2Q2025, driven primarily by higher project deliveries within the electro-optical and the semiconductor segments.
+Within the ATE segment, the automotive sector continued to account for the largest share of revenue, contributing approximately 51.2% in 2Q2025.
+However, revenue from this sector declined slightly by 10.2% as compared to 2Q2024 largely due to timing differences in project deliveries within the automotive industry.
+Overall, the Group's ATE segment continued to show demand recovery with its comprehensive and wide-ranging test and assembly solutions, with key contributions from customers in Singapore, China, Europe and Japan.

 -